 I have not read Hillbilly Elegy (2016), Vance’s acclaimed memoir of his hardscrabble upbringing in Ohio.
 Years ago a colleague of mine who had read the book told me that he was certain Vance would one day run for political office.
 He thought the book had political ambition written all over it.
 That turned out to be a shrewd prediction.
 Peter Quinn’s review of Hillbilly Elegy for Commonweal confirms that judgment.
 Tellingly, the memoir was written before Vance’s 2019 conversion.
 In subsequent interviews Vance has walked back some of the book’s more politically inconvenient judgments.
 For example, he has softened the book’s criticism of the moral failings of working-class Americans and shifted much of the blame to our economic system.
 He is now happy to place culpability for the “epidemic of despair” gripping so-called fly-over America on big business, financial institutions, and, of course, Democrats.

-Vance explained the reasons for his conversion in a 2020 essay for the Lamp, a magazine that describes itself as the voice of “consistent, undiluted Catholic Orthodoxy.”
+Vance explained the reasons for his conversion in a 2020 essay for the Lamp, a magazine that describes itself as the voice of “consistent, undiluted Catholic orthodoxy.”
 The magazine claims that such orthodoxy is “otherwise unavailable in the English-speaking world,” a boast the National Catholic Register and a host of other journals would dispute.

 Vance’s conversion story is actually the story of many youthful conversions.
 There is a disarming candor—or perhaps a candor designed to disarm—in his essay.
 He grew up poor in a dysfunctional family of mostly unchurched, culturally conservative Protestants.
 For most of his childhood and youth, his sensibility and moral convictions were vaguely Christian, but not theological.
-In the wake of 9/11, he joined the Marines in a show of youthful patriotism and was eventually sent to Iraq.
+In the wake of 9/11, he joined the Marines in a show of patriotism and was eventually sent to Iraq.
 This proved disillusioning.
 He went to war as an “idealist committed to spreading democracy and liberalism,” but returned a skeptic about such moral crusades.
 Thus a pattern was established.

 Leaving the Marines, Vance enrolled at the Ohio State University, where he lost what little faith he still had and declared himself a Christopher Hitchens–reading atheist.
-At one level, this was never a good fit, since it put him at odds with his Hillbilly origins.
+At one level, this was never a good fit, since it put him at odds with his hillbilly origins.
 This tension was exacerbated by a brief conversion to libertarianism, which again clashed with his background, where folks had little interest in tax policy.
 An introduction to evolutionary theory also “made it easier to discard my faith,” he writes.
 But social pressures were perhaps more telling.
 “My new atheism came down to a desire for social acceptance among American elites,” he writes.
 “Secularism may not have been a prerequisite to join the elites, but it sure made things easier.”
 At this point, one detects that a latently populist aversion to “elites”—a term never clearly defined—will be doing a lot of work in getting Vance across the Tiber.

 As in most conversion stories, Vance takes pains to confess his shortcomings.
 “There was an arrogance at the heart of my worldview, emotionally and intellectually.”
 Intellectual arrogance is hard to suppress, especially when one moves among the “elites.”
 It seems to have resurfaced in Vance’s recent refusal to disavow his observation that the nation’s problems can be attributed to “childless cat ladies who are miserable in their own lives and the choices that they’ve made,” and “want to make the rest of the country miserable, too.”

 Of course, many college students embrace atheism, at least for a time.
-Vance’s atheism was chastened in a philosophy class, where he had to read a debate between the philosophers Anthony Flew and R. M. Hare and the theologian Basil Mitchell.
+Vance’s atheism was chastened in a philosophy class, where he had to read a debate between the philosophers Antony Flew and R. M. Hare and the theologian Basil Mitchell.
 He was brought up short by Mitchell’s subtle explanation of the role trust inevitably plays in religious faith.
 In other words, he came to understand that one needs to believe in order to understand.
-Saint Augustine’s writings on Genesis offer a way forward in urging Christians to be firm in their faith while remaining respectful of secular knowledge, which, if true, is no threat to Catholicism.
+St. Augustine’s writings on Genesis offer a way forward in urging Christians to be firm in their faith while remaining respectful of secular knowledge, which, if true, is no threat to Catholicism.
 At the same time, Vance was torn between his overweening ambition to climb the “ladder of meritocracy” and “a voice in my head that demanded better of me” in his personal relationships.
 Unresolved anger about his upbringing haunted him.

-At this point in the story the billionaire venture capitalist and libertarian Peter Thiel enters the picture, and Vance again undergoes a striking change of perspective.
+At this point in the story, the billionaire venture capitalist and libertarian Peter Thiel enters the picture, and Vance again undergoes a striking change of perspective.
 Vance was by then a student at Yale Law School, where Thiel gave a talk denouncing “cutthroat professional competitions” and “work whose prestige would fail to make up for its meaninglessness.”
 A telling definition of a prestigious law school, perhaps.
 Thiel’s talk turned Vance’s head and completely realigned his ambitions.
 He admits that he “hated [his] limited exposure to legal practice,” and decided that his future would lie elsewhere.
 As indeed it would.

 Thiel introduced Vance to the esoteric thought of the philosopher René Girard, whose theory of the role of scapegoats in human societies shows how Christ’s sacrifice “forces us to look at our own flaws rather than blame our society’s chosen victims.”
 Vance’s careerism had resulted in the loss of “the language of virtue,” and this endangered his relationship with his future wife and others dear to him.
 He declined to pursue a Supreme Court clerkship, while his wife secured one.

 Catholicism, presumably, would help restore the language of virtue.
 But here Vance’s essay takes a brief political detour as it discusses the writing and reception of Hillbilly Elegy.
 Vance claims that writing the book convinced him that you “can’t actually ‘solve’ our social problems.
 The best you can hope for is to reduce them or blunt their effects.”
 That sounds reasonable.
-On this score, those on the political right “seemed a little heartless” in their analysis of the causes and remedies of the problems, while those on the left were more compassionate, but their compassion was “devoid of expectation” and “reeked of giving up.”
+On this score, those on the political Right “seemed a little heartless” in their analysis of the causes and remedies of the problems, while those on the Left were more compassionate, but their compassion was “devoid of expectation” and “reeked of giving up.”
 It was like “sympathy for a zoo animal.”

 Where could a better answer to social problems be found?
 Who could express “moral outrage” over the plague of divorce and addiction besetting his family and neighbors?
 Who has the intellectual courage and honesty to recognize “sin” when it is staring us in the face?
 Evidently, only the Church does.
 When we honestly confront “the ‘deaths of despair’ in the richest country on earth,” Vance writes somewhat cryptically, it is evident that the sins of the parents have been visited on their children, as Scripture foretells.